jondavidjohn/hidpi-canvas-polyfill/README.md

 ## Usage

-This repository does not contained the compiled and minified releases
+This repository does not contain the compiled and minified releases

 **[Check the releases page for the most recent version to download](https://github.com/jondavidjohn/hidpi-canvas-polyfill/releases)**